Lucy Coen

 T: 01274 722 560 or 0113 246 2600 (Option 2)

-Camilla commenced pupillage in September 2023 under the supervision of Paul Smith and has since gained further experience in different areas of Civil, Employment and Immigration Law.
+Camilla commenced pupillage in September 2023 under the supervision of Paul Smith and has since gained further experience in different areas of Civil, Employment, Immigration and Regulatory Law.
 Camilla started her tenancy as a Barrister at Broadway House in September 2024.

 Camilla is on Panel for the Government Legal Department’s Junior Junior Scheme.
 Camilla accepts Employment, Immigration and Civil instructions.